flash62au/MagneticScaleSpeedometer/README.md

 The app reads the passing of the magnets and calculates the speed.

-It is in a very early state at the moment and may yet prove impractical or unworkable.

 Note that the magnets in the loco's motor are likely to trigger the sensor, so there is an option to ignore the first reading (the loco).

 Setup